KeonHeeLee/Traffic-logger/README.md

 # Traffic-logger

-This program write logs that it is result of sending requests and recieving replies.
+This library write logs that it is result of sending requests and recieving replies.
 (Developing..)

 ## TO DO LIST